2024-11-04

 other customizations

-• files are initially created as only readable by the creator, this is achieved by using a default umask of 077. some systems give all users read access to created files
+• files are initially created as readable only by the creator, this is achieved by using a default umask of 077. some systems give all users read access to created files

 • xmodmap to make the right shift-key work as the meta key and to disable the shift-lock key

-• versioned system configuration: git and symlinks
+• versioned system configuration using git and symlinks

 • user name: nonroot

-file manager - thunar
+file manager: thunar

-batch renaming: when multiple files are selected, right-click -> rename will open a featureful batch renamer which can also be started with "thunar -B", "thunar -B *", "find . | thunar -B"
+batch renaming: when multiple files are selected, right-click -> rename will open a featureful batch renamer which can also be started with "thunar -B", "thunar -B *", or "find . | thunar -B".

 linux distribution: arch linux